3Hren/blacklog/README.md

 - [ ] Stable Rust support.
   - [ ] Replace rust-peg with something compilable on stable.
   - [ ] Maybe we don't need serde-json?
+- [ ] Performance tweaks.
   - [ ] Implement owned timestamp generator instead of interpretation.
   - [ ] Make token generator for pattern layout to act like lightweight pattern.
-- [ ] Severity as a Trait (?).
 - [ ] Scoped logging (probably in conjunction with tracing sub-library).
 - [ ] Inflector (?).